 FDA is tasked with orchestrating the daily intake of a massive volume and variety of foodstuffs, sourced from countries whose food safety protocol often varies significantly from our own, making the issue an extremely challenging one to address.
 The agency’s new Strategy for the Safety of Imported Food represents a synthesis of traditional methods with cutting-edge import oversight, whose primary goal it is to ensure that imported food is safe for consumers in the U.S.

 Free Confidential Lawsuit Evaluation: If you or a loved one suffered from a verifiable case of food poisoning, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit against the manufacturer and our lawyers can help.

 New Plan to Improve Detection of Unsafe Imported Foods